EtchUK/Etch.OrchardCore.InjectScripts/README.md

 ## Installing

+This module is [available on NuGet](https://www.nuget.org/packages/Etch.OrchardCore.InjectScripts).
+Add a reference to your Orchard Core web project via the NuGet package manager.
+Search for "Etch.OrchardCore.Fields", ensuring include prereleases is checked.

-[Download the source](https://github.com/etchuk/Etch.OrchardCore.InjectScripts/archive/master.zip) or clone the repository to your local machine.
+Alternatively you can [download the source](https://github.com/etchuk/Etch.OrchardCore.InjectScripts/archive/master.zip) or clone the repository to your local machine.
 Add the project to your solution that contains an Orchard Core project and add a reference to Etch.OrchardCore.InjectScripts.

-Once the module is in a usable state we'll make it available via NuGet.